1QiGuo/Function/Experiment.md

 ## HE stain
 1. A freshly frozen tissue section attached onto our chip
 2. The tissue section is imaged in order to retrieve histological information.

+## The Array
+The chip contain an array of distinguishable capture probes.
+The Poly-T tails of these capture probes can bind the Poly-A tails of RNA molecules.

+## Tissue fixtion
+Fix tissue on the chip

+## Permeabilisation
+1. The tissue is permeabilised with our Permeabilising Reagent which means that small holes in the cell membrane are created
+2. RNA molecules can exit the cells through these and bind to the adjacent capture probes on the chip
+3. The following steps are needed to translate the information stored in the captured RNA molecules as data.

+## cDNA Synthesis
+1. Create stable double stranded DNA molecules.
+This is necessary because cDNA-RNA-hybrids are degraded

+## Library Preparation
+1. The cDNA-RNA-hybrids are cleaved off the chip

+## Massively Parallel Sequencing
+The created libraries are sequenced.
+Thereby information on what gene the captured RNA was coding for and where in the tissue the RNA came from is extracted.